Are all water coolers bad?

-That’s because microorganisms like bacteria can come not only from water but also from the air and from hands or instruments used to operate the water cooler itself.
-Every point of exposure and high-touch surface is a potential risk.
+That’s because microorganisms like bacteria can come not only from water but also from the air and hands or instruments used to operate the water cooler.
+Every point of exposure and the high-touch surface is a potential risk.

-Open-system water coolers, those that draw air from outside the tank as part of their operating mechanism, are among the riskiest types of dispensers.
+Open-system water coolers, which draw air from outside the tank as part of their operating mechanism, are among the riskiest dispensers.

-The most common type of open-system dispensers are the popular jug-style water coolers found in offices and waiting rooms.
+The most common open-system dispensers are the popular jug-style water coolers in offices and waiting rooms.

 - Clear jugs left in sunlight in a warm room will soon develop a greenish hue — that’s algae.

-- While algae found in a dirty water cooler may not have the same negative health effects as harmful bacteria, it can still make your water smell, look, and taste unpleasant.
+- While algae in a dirty water cooler may not have the same adverse health effects as harmful bacteria, it can still make your water smell, look, and taste unpleasant.

-What are good replacements for traditional water coolers?
+What are suitable replacements for traditional water coolers?

-Exterior surfaces are low-maintenance to minimize bacteria and viruses, and because the system doesn’t use a reservoir to store filtered water, there’s no place for bacteria to feed and multiply.
+Exterior surfaces are low-maintenance to minimize bacteria and viruses.
+Because the system doesn’t use a reservoir to store filtered water, there’s no place for bacteria to feed and multiply.

 Another issue with traditional jug-style water coolers is that they negatively impact the environment and leave a significant carbon footprint.

 By going bottleless, you will help the environment and also save space in your home or office by installing a sleek water cooler that provides endless drinking water.
-You will no longer have to store bulky water bottles that take up valuable space.
+You will no longer have to store bulky water bottles that occupy valuable space.

 Leave dirty water coolers behind – for good – with Stonybrook’s clean water solutions.